johnny353535/yoi/docs/_pages/components/maxchars.md

 ### Attributes

-The attribute `yoi-maxchars` accepts the following parameters to control the behaviour:
+The attribute `yoi-maxchars` accepts the following parameters to control the behavior:

 | key        | description                                                       |
 | ---------- | ----------------------------------------------------------------- |